-Engaged employees drive revenue, provide quality products and services, and they create positive customer interactions.
+Engaged employees drive revenue, provide quality products and services, and create positive customer interactions.
 Employees who are actively disengaged are estimated to cost the U.S. economy roughly half a trillion dollars a year due to factors such as lost productivity, employee time theft, and client alienation due to poor customer service.

 No one debates how debilitating disengaged employees are, but some organizations struggle with how to create employee engagement in the first place.
 It doesn't have to be a difficult challenge.

-What Is Causing Employee Disengagement?
+What Causes Employee Disengagement?

 Employee disengagement is the result of a number of factors, many of which are under the control of managers.
-If employee engagement surveys and the observed lackluster attitudes of employees in your workplace are any indications of the work environment you supply for employees, it's time to worry.
+If employee engagement surveys and the observed lackluster attitudes of employees in your workplace are any indications of the work environment you provide for employees, it's time to worry.